iref-use/ps4-remote-pkg-sender/README.md

 * Search for titles through your found files
 * Add Served files to your Queue and install them on your PS4
 * Processing Center reflects any status changes in your server list, too
+* Set custom timeout and update interval with a slider

 ## ToDo's for the future
 * Search your PS4 automatically in the current network (WIP)